 Marco A. Paez, Adebayo Christian Atanda, Yewande E. Odeyemi, Alem Mehari, Wayne Davis, Adeyinka O. Laiyemo

-(Division of Gastroenterology, Department of Medicine, Howard University College of Medicine, Washington, USA)
+(Division of Gastroenterology, Department of Medicine, Howard University College of Medicine, Washington, DC, USA)

 Med Sci Case Rep 2017; 4:83-86